hodamansour/TechTest-BrokenApp/README.md

 Here is everything you need to know to complete the task:

+### Setup

+Fork this repo on your own github profile and clone your fork on your local machine.
+Build the database on your local machine using the build script. :construction:

 ### Routes

 All the routes are discribed in `router.js`.
 All the routes you need are there, you just need to understand what they do and write the appropriate functions.